yunishi3/3D-FCR-alphaGAN/README.md

 ## Introduction
  The generative model utilizing Generative Adversarial Networks or Variational Auto-Encoder is one of the hottest topic in deep learning and computer vision.
 That doesn’t only enable high quality generation, but also has a lot of possibility for representation learning, feature extraction, and applications to some recognition tasks without supervision using probabilistic spaces and manifolds.
- Especially 3D multi object generative models, which allow us to synthesize a variety of novel 3D multi objects and recognize the objects including shapes, objects and layouts, should be an extremely important tasks for AR/VR and Graphics fields.
+ Especially 3D multi object generative models, which allow us to synthesize a variety of novel 3D multi objects and recognize the objects including shapes, objects and layouts, should be an extremely important tasks for AR/VR and graphics fields.
  However, 3D generative models are still less developed.
 Basic generative models of only single objects are published as [1],[2].
 But multi objects are not.
 Therefore I have tried end-to-end 3D multi object generative models using novel generative adversarial network architectures.

 ## Dataset